hujhax/austin-improv-wiki/Troupes/Escape Hatch.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We've been playing together since our first day of classes at Coldtowne Theater</blockquote>
+Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We've been playing together since our first day of classes at Coldtowne Theater

 [[Category/Troupes|Category:Troupes]]